quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 When done tastefully, higher-order functions like these will make your code simpler to read and maintain, but remember the rule of thumb:

 Use the TDD process to drive out real, specific behaviour that you actually need, in the refactoring stage you then _might_ discover some useful abstractions to help tidy the code up.

+Make an effort to do some research outside of Go so you don't re-invent patterns that already exist with an already established name.

+Writing a function takes a collection of `A` and converts them to `B`?
+Don't call it `Convert`, that's `Map`.
+Using the "proper" name for these items will reduce the cognitive burden for others and make it more search engine friendly to learn more.